Zorgonatis/Stabs-EDH/README.md

 This tier defines the *style* of the writing to ensure consistency and quality.

 *   **No Parroting:** The AI will not repeat the user's dialogue in its narration.
-*   **Tonal Mandate (Juxtaposition):** The narrative balances dark and light situations to remain grounded and realistic, not overly optimistic or grim.
+*   **Tonal Mandate:** The narrative features the full spectrum dark and light situations to remain grounded and realistic.
 *   **Anti-Slop Filter:** The AI uses plain verbs and concrete details.
 Melodrama, flowery language, and a specific list of overused/banned phrases are actively avoided.
     *   **Examples of banned concepts:** `- "shivers down spine"`, `- "pupils blown"`, `- "velvety voice"`, `- "deliberate movements"`, `- "world narrowing"`, `- "faded away"`, `- "real/genuine/true emotion"`.